- How much do you charge?

 Why don’t you give a discount?

 We do not offer discounts because it just isn’t fair to anyone.
-It isn’t fair to all the others who do pay full price, and it isn’t fair to expect the inspector to subsidize your expenses.
-Full time professional inspectors are business owners: they have overhead office costs, expensive tools that need replacing, report books to purchase, automobile costs, uniforms, and on and on.
+It isn’t fair to all the others who do pay full price, and it isn’t fair to expect us to subsidize your expenses.
+Full time professional inspectors are business owners: they have overhead office costs, expensive tools, insurance, automobile costs, uniforms, and on and on.
 Professional qualified inspectors are worth their rates.

-Usually inspectors who are willing to give discounts are inspectors who aren’t getting enough business – they’re hungry.
+Inspectors who are willing to give discounts are inspectors who aren’t getting enough business – they’re hungry.
 And they’re likely banking on someone else to charge more to to balance the discount they gave to another.
-Our prices are posted for everyone to see under the Residential menu and vary between inspection types.

 >> Return to top